Frequently Asked Questions About Continuing Education Providers

 18. Do I also have to be approved as a provider by the Texas Workforce Commission (TWC)?

 You should review TWC requirements to see if you require approval to operate in the State of Texas, or if you qualify for an exemption.
-You may wish to check Chapter 132 section 132.002 of the Education Code, as well as “The Approval Process” and “Career Schools and Colleges” Form PS-017.
+You may wish to check Chapter 132 section 132.002 of the Education Code as well as “Career Schools and Colleges” Form PS-017.
 You may wish to call 512-936-3100 for TWC’s Proprietary School program.

 19. If I want to be a continuing education provider and offer classes for several different programs, must I submit a separate continuing education provider registration for each occupation (electrician, auctioneer, air conditioning and refrigeration, etc.)?